NotCoffee418/rocksmithvolumefix/README.md

 It's just sets the volume of any Rocksmith audio input device to 100% as long as the application is running.

 ## Contributing
-I there are any bugs or you would like to see additional features, please open an issue [here](https://github.com/NotCoffee418/rocksmithvolumefix/issues).
+If there are any bugs or you would like to see additional features, please open an issue [here](https://github.com/NotCoffee418/rocksmithvolumefix/issues).